 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease and is intended for healthy adults 18 years of age or older.
 We cannot guarantee that you will not experience side effects, short or long term.
 When you purchase and/or use this product you agree that your use of the product is completely at your own risk and further agree to hold Intimate Wellness Shop, Inc. and their officers and directors harmless from any claims of liability.
 The information provided does not constitute medical advice and should not take the place of consulting a physician.
 This information does not and should not replace treatment from a medical professional.
 If you need medical advice or assistance, you should consult a physician.

-Vaginal Blood Flow
+Penile and Vaginal Blood Flow